gtech-mulearn/Top-100-Coders/profile/abhay@mulearn.md

-# Abhay Balakrishnan (Web Developer)
+# Abhay Balakrishnan (Web Developer & UI/UX Designer)

 ### About Me

-> I'm a Full Stack Developer with a passion for creating innovative web applications.
-I have a deep understanding of the full web development life cycle, from concept and design to coding, testing, and deployment.
-I am proficient in `Javascript`, `Python` and a variety of frameworks, such as Django, Express and React.
-I have experience working with databases such as MySQL, PostgreSQL and MongoDB
+> I’m Abhay, a UI/UX Designer and Web Developer from India.
+I specialize in crafting user-friendly websites that combine exceptional design with functionality to enhance every online experience.
+With a keen eye for detail and a passion for innovation, I aim to redefine how people interact with digital platforms.

 ---